Network Latency - Its Impact on (Cloud) Server Deployments and IT Applications

 Network latency is in fact a major factor in data transmission.
 That’s why Worldstream has built a worldwide network backbone with ultra-low latency.
 Latency is also closely linked with bandwidth, while intelligent routing is an important element within a network architecture that can impact latency.
 Data travels over networks and routers are responsible for processing and transferring it to its destination.
 Router efficiency, routing, and router efficiency all play a critical role in determining the speed at which data is transmitted.
 Worldstream’s global network backbone is constructed in this manner, allowing for ultra-low latency levels.

-Server capacity, speed, and configuration also contribute to achieving low network latency values, although this is beyond the scope of this blog article.
+Server capacity, speed, and configuration also contribute to achieving low network latency values, although this is beyond the scope of this article.
 What we can say about it in this article is the following.
 Worldstream’s server offerings delivered to our customers globally are unmanaged solutions that can always be tailored to customers’ latency needs and application requirements.
 It uniquely enables our clients to create end-to-end low-latency setups including the deployment of the network and the accompanying server configurations.

 Network bandwidth and throughput are often used interchangeably, although these two terms give meaning to different network characteristics.
 Throughput is the volume of network traffic moving at any given moment from a source or collection of sources to a particular destination or group of destinations.
 Understanding throughput as part of the overall network operations is crucial for ensuring efficient data transfer for any server-deployed IT application.
 Several factors can contribute to poor network throughput, but ineffective hardware performance is one of its key causes.
 Worldstream’s network backbone is built with hardware of the highest quality and the most up-to-date technology, both of which contribute to the industry-leading throughput values that we’re able to achieve in our global network backbone.